esphome/esphome-docs/components/lvgl.rst

 ``obj``
 *******

-The Base Object can be directly used as a simple, empty widget.
-It is nothing more than a (rounded) rectangle.
+The Base Object is just a simple, empty widget.
+By default, it's nothing more than a rounded rectangle:

 .. figure:: /components/images/lvgl_baseobj.png
     :align: center

-You can use it as a parent background shape for other objects.
-It catches touches!
+You can use it as a parent for other widgets, like background shape.
+By default, it catches touches.

 **Specific options:**